tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 ## The Face of the Company

 <img id="the-bobs" src="{{ site.url }}/images/the-bobs-office-space.jpg" alt="The Bobs, from the movie Office Space" title="What would you say, you do here?" class="photograph">The title CEO stands for Chief **Executive** Officer--a CEO's job is to make
-decisions; to _execute_.
+decisions on behalf of the entire company; to _execute_.
 Though Eich's stance on gay marriage is something I find exclusionary and generally _awful_ as a queer guy, I don't think it's why he can't be Mozilla's CEO.
 While I would prefer my company's CEO be socially progressive, Eich's battle is [already lost](http://en.wikipedia.org/wiki/Same-sex_marriage_in_California) and he has never injected his views into company